Sakimori/matteo-the-prestige/README.md

   - shows artist credit for matteo's avatar.
 - m;roman [number]
   - converts any natural number less than 4,000,000 into roman numerals, this one is just for fun.

+## patreon!

+these folks are helping me a *ton* via patreon, and i cannot possibly thank them enough:
+- Ale Humano